-Mockup of 5 iPhones showing home, search, folders, and listing screens from Hidden Gems app.
+Mockup of 5 iPhones showing home, search, folders, and listing screens from Hidden Gems app

-Hidden Gems is a conceptual app that I created for a course project focused on native apps.
-This project was my first foray into Google’s Material Design guidelines and Apple’s Human Interface Design guidelines.
-My goal for this project was to work within each set of rules and still execute my vision.
+This project was my first foray into Google's Material Design guidelines and Apple's Human Interface Design guidelines.
+My goal was to execute my concept while working within each platform's guidelines.

-My Process
+Process

-Research
+Research & Ideation

 Before diving in to creating my app, I did research into existing apps for finding local businesses.
-Though there are a few apps that offer users a way to find local businesses, I couldn’t find any that did exactly what I saw my app doing that have gained much traction in the market.
-View my analysis of the existing apps PDF.
+Though there are a few apps that offer users a way to find local businesses, I couldn't find any that did exactly what I saw my app doing that have gained much traction in the market.
+View my analysis of existing apps PDF.

 Separately, I did some UI research and analysis to observe the patterns and functionality in successful directory apps.
 I analyzed two main apps: Yelp and FourSquare.
 My intention for Hidden Gems is that it would function very similarly to these apps, so I got a lot of valuable information from analyzing them.
 View my UI research analysis PDF.